drtilon/OLP-Rebalancer/readMe.md

 4. Longs Deviation for each volatileToken:
 *longsDeviation  =  abs((TargetLongSize  -  maxGlobalLongSizes) /  maxGlobalLongSizes) *  100*

 Check if any of the longs/shorts deviations are greater than the GlobalMaxDeviation (this is set in config.json as 10%).
 If they are, call the "setMaxGlobalSizes' function on positionRouter passing in tokens[], longSizes[], and shortSizes[].
+Ensure you are passing values with correct decimal precision.
+(You will not be able to call this function without special admin privileges, for this task just make a dummy call).

 ### Task 3:  Running the program: